sandpiper-framework/sandpiper/README.md

 ### Implementing other platforms

-Similarly to implementing APIs relying only on a database, you can implement other platforms by:
+Similar to implementing APIs relying only on a database, you can implement other platforms by:

 1. In the service package, in car.go add interface that corresponds to the platform, for example, Indexer or Reporter.